Welcome to Neptune!¶

 Neptune fits in any workflow, ranging from data exploration and analysis, decision science to machine learning and deep learning.

-It integrates seamlessly with your machine learning infrastructure, be it AWS, GCP, Kubernetes, Azure, or on-prem machines.
+It works seamlessly with your infrastructure, be it AWS, GCP, Kubernetes, Azure, or on-prem machines.

 The Neptune Python Library is an open source package that allows you to integrate your Python scripts with Neptune.
 Once you have integrated with Neptune, you can:

 Create and track experiments

 Track all objects in the data science or machine learning project.
 It can be model training curves, visualizations, input data, calculated features and so on.
 The snippet below presents an example of integration with Python code.

 import neptune neptune.init('shared/onboarding', api_token='ANONYMOUS') neptune.create_experiment() neptune.append_tag('minimal-example') n = 117 for i in range(1, n): neptune.send_metric('iteration', i) neptune.send_metric('loss', 1/i**0.5) neptune.set_property('n_iterations', n)

 The api_token belongs to the public user Neptuner.
 After running the code, your experiment will appear on the experiments dashboard.